wickworks/witchdice/README.md

 - remove checkmark/trash for damage sources, use trash gutter & close by clicking off of it instead.

 ##### FEATURES ######
-- be able to go straight to a room via a url

 - make the background a sketch pad
 - add modifiers to dicebag rolls